Sumrov/main/privacy-policy.md

 **Privacy Policy**

 Developer built the Economic strategy of life app as an Ad Supported app.
-This SERVICE is provided by Developer at no cost and is intended for use as is.
+This app is provided by Developer at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my app.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+If you choose to use my app, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Economic strategy of life unless otherwise defined in this Privacy Policy.